 Doing day trips from Alicante is the easiest if you rent a car.
 There is a toll road that gets you from A to B fast and there are no traffic jams.
 Some of the places to visit in Alicante can only be reached by car, like Guadalest and the Canelobre caves as they are completely off the beaten path.

-I rented a car for less than €20 per day through this website.
+I rented a car for less than €20 per day through the Do You Spain website.
 They compare all the companies and give you the best fares.
 They also have all risk insurance for a couple dollars extra per day.